The Dishman Family of Virginia

 Citations

-1. [S447] Marriage License, John Seddon McGinniss and Agnes Thompson, 28 Feb 1894, County Clerk's Office, Westmoreland County, Virginia, United States, wife age 23, born Westmoreland County, VA, husband age 33, born King George County, VA, time of marriage 6 Mar 1894 in Westmoreland County, VA.
+1. [S447] Marriage License, John Seddon McGinniss and Agnes Thompson, 28 Feb 1894, County Clerk's Office, Westmoreland County, Virginia, wife age 23, born Westmoreland County, VA, husband age 33, born King George County, VA, time of marriage 6 Mar 1894 in Westmoreland County, VA.

 2. [S733] King George, John S. McGinniss, The Free Lance-Star, Fredericksburg, Virginia, 23 Feb 1937, p.2, died at his home on Caroline Street Sunday, survived by his wife Agnes.